First presidency of Donald Trump: Hatch Act violations

-In the first three and a half years of Trump's term, the Office of Special Counsel, an independent federal government ethics agency, found 13 senior Trump administration officials in violation of the Hatch Act of 1939, which restricts the government employees' (other than the president's and vice president's) involvement in politics; 11 of the complaints were filed by the activist group Citizens for Responsibility and Ethics in Washington (CREW).
-By comparison, CREW stated that it was aware of only two findings of Hatch Act violations during the eight years of the Obama administration.
+The Office of Special Counsel found 13 senior Trump administration officials in violation of the Hatch Act of 1939, which restricts unelected government employees' involvement in politics, having demonstrated "willful disregard" for the Hatch Act, especially during the 2020 campaign.

-Henry Kerner, head of the Office of Special Counsel, found in a report released in November 2021 that at least 13 administration officials demonstrated "willful disregard" for the Hatch Act, including "especially pernicious" behavior in the days before the 2020 election.

 Security clearances

-In March 2019, Tricia Newbold, a White House employee working on security clearances, privately told the House Oversight Committee that at least 25 Trump administration officials had been granted security clearances over the objections of career staffers.
-Newbold also asserted that some of these officials had previously had their applications rejected for "disqualifying issues", only for those rejections to be overturned with inadequate explanation.
+Tricia Newbold, a White House employee working on security clearances, privately told the House Oversight Committee in March 2019 that at least 25 Trump administration officials had been granted security clearances over the objections of career staffers.
+She also asserted that some of these officials' applications were rejected for "disqualifying issues", which were overturned with inadequate explanation.

-After the House Oversight Committee subpoenaed former head of White House security clearances Carl Kline to give testimony, the administration instructed Kline not to comply with the subpoena, asserting that the subpoena "unconstitutionally encroaches on fundamental executive branch interests".
-Kline eventually gave closed-door testimony before the committee in May 2019, but House Democrats said he did not "provide specific details to their questions".
+The House Oversight Committee subpoenaed former head of White House security clearances Carl Kline, but the administration instructed him not to comply, asserting that the subpoena "unconstitutionally encroaches on fundamental executive branch interests".
+He eventually gave closed-door testimony before the committee in May 2019, but House Democrats said he did not "provide specific details to their questions".